 When you are ready to purchase your pet boa constrictor, know how to identify a healthy snake.
 Some of the signs include:

 - Firm and muscular body

 - No signs of a retained shed (check the eyes and the end of the tail)

 - Clean vent

-- Scales healthy, no brown or curled edges
+- Healthy scales with no brown or curled edges

-- Reacts to handling by coiling firmly (but gently) on hand/arm and relaxing a bit after a while
+- Reacts to handling by coiling firmly (but not tightly) on the hand/arm and eventually relaxing a bit

 If you’re interested in similar pets, check out:

 Otherwise, check out other types of reptiles and amphibians that can be your new pet.

 Providing a Home for a Reptile.
 Merck Veterinary Manual.